Research Gaps Leave Doctors Guessing About Treatments For Pregnant Women

 "Gestational hypertension itself is a separate condition, and we actually don't have any medications that are developed specifically for that," says Dr. Catherine Spong, chief of maternal-fetal medicine at the University of Texas Southwestern Medical Center in Dallas.

 The American College of Obstetricians and Gynecologists recommends women with pre-existing hypertension continue to use some blood pressure medications.
-And the group says women who develop high-blood pressure can receive "emergency treatment" with some drugs.
+And the group says women who develop high blood pressure can receive "emergency treatment" with some drugs.

 Still, bed rest isn't recommended.
-The American College of Obstetricians and Gynecologists cautions against bed rest because there's no evidence that it helps pregnant women, and it may even cause harm.
+ACOG cautions against bed rest because there's no evidence that it helps pregnant women and it may even cause harm.

-Neikirk's doctors' office didn't respond to requests for comment.
+Neikirk's doctor's office didn't respond to requests for comment.

 Neikirk found herself in a situation that many pregnant women do today.
-They have a medical problem – either that existed before they were pregnant or caused by being pregnant – and their doctors have to figure out how to deal with it without a strong foundation of medical research to help their decisions.
+They have a medical problem — either that existed before they were pregnant or was caused by being pregnant — and their doctors have to figure out how to deal with it without a strong foundation of medical research to help their decisions.

 Historically, pregnant women have been excluded from medical research, because scientists and ethicists were concerned that experimenting on them could hurt them or their fetus.

-"Pregnant women are considered a vulnerable population, so, in general, researchers aren't permitted to experiment on pregnant women," says Jacqueline Wolfe, a professor of the history of medicine in the department of Social Medicine at Ohio University.
+"Pregnant women are considered a vulnerable population, so, in general, researchers aren't permitted to experiment on pregnant women," says Jacqueline Wolf, a professor of the history of medicine in the Department of Social Medicine at Ohio University.

 Researchers have to take special precautions to do studies on vulnerable populations, including children, the mentally disabled, incarcerated people and pregnant women.
 So researchers typically exclude these groups to get their studies approved.

-But one result is that doctors caring for pregnant women have fewer tools to care for them when they're ill, Wolfe says.
+But one result is that doctors caring for pregnant women have fewer tools to care for them when they're ill, Wolf says.

 "That's where the irony comes in," she says.
-"Because researchers are hardly ever permitted to conduct trials on pregnant women, we end up experimenting and pregnant women all the time, because we can't accumulate a solid fund of evidence.
+"Because researchers are hardly ever permitted to conduct trials on pregnant women, we end up experimenting on pregnant women all the time, because we can't accumulate a solid fund of evidence.
 So we just stick with the old standards, or we introduce new things without doing trials on them."

 "If someone comes into pregnancy on anti-hypertensive medicines, commonly they will continue on some type of anti-hypertensive medicine during pregnancy," Spong says.
 "However, we don't have information about how that medicine should be dosed in pregnancy."